oncohub-charity/oncohub-charity/CONTRIBUTING.md

 The OncoHub source code is under the [MIT License](LICENSE).
 </br>
 </br>
-Feel free to ask questions on our <a href="https://discord.gg/cxmFYnzyjS" target="_blank">discord</a> channel or on github discussion tab which is or will be present in every repo.
+Feel free to ask questions on our <a href="https://discord.gg/cxmFYnzyjS" target="_blank">discord</a> channel or on the GitHub discussion tab which is or will be present in every repo.

 ## how can I contribute?

 There are many ways how you can contribute.

 ### social marketing 📢
-- follow our <a>twitter</a> account
+- follow our <a>Twitter</a> account
-- follow our <a>linkedin</a> account
+- follow our <a>Linkedin</a> account
 - if you would like to support us with webside SEO or any other marketing activity (contact directly to email: oncohub@proton.me)

 ### coding 💻

-You can select repository which is most interesting for you and start contribute.
+You can select a repository that is most interesting for you and start contributing.
 Just open an issue, or send a pull request on GitHub.
 Steps:
 1. forke selected repo
 2. clone project to the local machine